Bear-leader

-A bear-leader was formerly a man who led bears about the country.
+A bear-leader was historically a man who led bears about the country.
 In the Middle Ages and the Tudor period, these animals were chiefly used in the blood sport of bear-baiting and were led from village to village.
 Performing bears were also common; their keepers were generally Frenchmen or Italians.

-Later, the phrase "bear-leader" came colloquially to mean a tutor or guardian, who escorted any young man of rank or wealth on his travels.
+Later, the phrase bear-leader came colloquially to mean a tutor or guardian, who escorted any young man of rank or wealth on his travels.

+Until well into the 1990s, Roma, like the Ursari in Romania, Mečkara in Bulgaria and Serbia, and Ajdžide in Turkey carried out this activity.

+The occupation was gradually banned by animal rights activists.